joagre/ratatoskr/ideas/r.md

 the Satie module above has one exported function (the famous `main` function).
-A module can define as many functions it needs on the top level (exported or not) but it is a good idea to define functions as member functions in classes to avoid function cluttering.
+A module can define as many functions it needs on the top level (exported or not) but it is a good idea to define functions as member functions in structes to avoid function cluttering.
 Only functions being marked with `export` can be imported by other modules.
-The `class`, `enum` and `interface` definitions can be imported by other modules without restrictions though.
+The `struct`, `enum` and `interface` definitions can be imported by other modules without restrictions though.

 `#(` .. `)` is a tuple and the question mark before a variable informs